whichdigital/active-rest-client/README.md

 ### Content Types

+** FOR THIS RELEASE THE ONLY CONTENT TYPE IS APPLICATION/JSON - THE BELOW IS PLANNED FOR A FUTURE RELEASE **

 The default configuration is that the response should be JSON.
 This automatically adds an "Accept" header "application/json".
 If you prefer you can have the response as XML by using the following:

 ```